[ Updated Oct 4, 2023 ]

 Another way to find your competitors on Instagram is to check the “Suggested for you” tab on your profile.

-In your profile, click on the 🔽 arrow.
-You’ll see other accounts that offer similar products or services like yours.
+In your profile, click the drop-down sign.
+You’ll see other accounts that offer similar products or services similar to yours.

 Step 2: Collect data on your competitors

 Now that you have a shortlist of your competitors, it’s time to collect some data.